Part 34.4. Registrability of defensive trade marks

 There may be grounds for rejection of defensive trade marks under the general provisions of the Act and Regulations (excluding section 41) or under the provisions of section 187 which relate specifically to defensive trade marks.

-Substantive examination cannot be completed until the evidence required by regulation 17.1 is filed.
-The regulation requires the evidence to be filed at the time of filing the application for defensive registration, or as soon as practicable after filing.
-However, if the case comes to examination without the evidence being filed, examination should be carried out as far as possible and any grounds for rejection should be reported on.
+The applicant is required to file evidence in support of the application at the time of filing the application for defensive registration, or as soon as practicable after filing.
+However, if the case comes to examination without the evidence being filed, examination should be carried out and any grounds for rejection should be reported on.
 The applicant should be reminded of the need to file evidence and advised of the date on which the application will lapse (see paragraph (a) of subreg 4.12(1)).

 Note: If the evidence under reg 17.1 is filed after the issue of the first report and a ground for rejection under section 187 must be raised in a further report, this will not result in additional time being allowed for acceptance.
 Paragraph (b) of subreg 4.12(1) is only brought into operation if the new ground for rejection in a further report is raised under Division 2 of Part 4.